amoe/figshare-uploader/doc/BUILD.md

 You need scons and xlnt installed.

 To install scons, use `pip3 install scons`, or use your distro's copy of scons.
-The build process was tested with SCons versions 2.5.1 and 3.0.1.
+The build process was tested with SCons v4.5.2.
+There are definitely some API breaks in a certain SCons version so I wouldn't attempt to use it with any earlier version.

 It's easier to use a systemwide copy of xlnt; xlnt is not packaged yet for Debian, so you'll also need cmake.
 You can also use the copy under `ext`